-Examination regulations

-for the Master's program in Automation & IT

-conferring the degree

-Master of Engineering (M.Eng.)

-of the Faculty of Computer Science and Engineering Science

-at Cologne University of Applied Sciences
+Examination regulations for the Master's program in Integrated Design conferring the degree Master of Arts (M.A.) of the Faculty of Cultural Sciences at Cologne University of Applied Sciences of

-of May 27, 2009
+July 20, 2012

 By virtue of section 2 (4) and section 64 (1) of the North Rhine-Westphalia Higher Education Act (Gesetz über die Hochschulen des Landes Nordrhein-Westfalen) of October 31, 2006 (GV.
-NRW; p.474), last altered by the North Rhine-Westphalia Act on the Reform of University Admissions (Hochschulzulassungsreformgesetz) of November 18, 2008 (GV.NRW.2008; p.710), Cologne University of Applied Sciences has determined the following examination regulations by statute:
+NRW; p.474), last altered by law on January 31, 2012 (GV.NRW p.
+90), Cologne University of Applied Sciences has determined the following examination regulations by statute: